dominiquecarrer/pyalus/README.md

 # Pyalus
-This sofware applies BRDF kernels models on (Top-Of-Canopy) TOC reflectance data.
-We  named  it PYALUS  (PYthon  code  for  ALbedo  retrieval  Using Satellite data).
+This sofware is named PYALUS: PYthon  code  for  ALbedo  retrieval  Using Satellite data.

-It generates a brdf model output (using semi-empirical kernels), includes a Kalman filter.
-It also applies angular and spectral integrations to generate albedos output.
+It generates, from (Top-Of-Canopy) TOC reflectance data, brdf model output (using semi-empirical kernels).
+The mathematic inversion is done by a Kalman filter.
+It also applies angular and spectral integrations to generate albedo outputs.
 The detailed description of the algorithm and discussion on its outputs in various project can be found in the following article :

-"Surface  albedo retrieval from 40-years of Earth observations through  the EUMETSAT/LSA-SAF  and  EU/C3S  programmes: methods, common  features and differences between the operations from 11 Earth observing systems", Dominique Carrer, Florian Pinault, Gabriel Lellouch, Isabel F. Trigo, Iskander Benhadj, Fernando Camacho, Xavier Ceamanos, Suman Moparthy, Joaquin Munoz Sabater, Lothar Schuüllr, and Jorge Sanchez Zaper.
+"Surface albedo retrieval from 40-years of Earth observations through the EUMETSAT/LSA SAF and EU/C3S programmes: the versatile algorithm of Pyalus, common features and differences between its operations from 11 Earth observing systems", Dominique Carrer et al., Remote Sensing (Submitted).

 This code has been thoroughly tested in Meteo-France and used extensively for research on linux.
 Previous versions have been running on IPMA premises and also used on another system (VITO).